-Steps to the Drains Aren’t Dumps series
+Steps for the Drains Aren’t Dumps series

 - Download a Drains Aren’t Dumps Passport.

 - Start your search and locate one or all caches using a hand-held GPS unit or your phone using the Geocaching mobile app.
 The cache containers are labeled as a Drains Aren’t Dumps geocache.
-Caches are located in three neighborhoods around Columbia, SC.
+Caches are located in three neighborhoods around Columbia, S.C.

 - When you find a Drains Aren’t Dumps cache, log your name and any comments on the logbook inside the container.
 Also, fill in your Drains Aren’t Dumps Passport with the code unique to that particular cache, also located within the container.